We have a secret in our culture . . . and it’s not that birth is painful. It’s that women are strong.

 To the doctor that says “Your baby is getting too big and your hips are too small.
 We need to induce” I say FAT SQUISHES.
 To the mama that has been laboring for 18 hours and is under pressure to have a cesarean, I pray someone is there to whisper “Don’t let your body be on their clock.”
 And when a mother is told she doesn’t have “enough milk,” I hope a friend will share how she built up her supply.

-What most mamas need is for someone to have a little faith in them.
+Dealing with disappointment is a major challenge for new mamas.
+Most mamas need someone to have a little faith in them.
 Or permission to have faith in themselves.
 Probably both.
 Fortunately, women everywhere are speaking out against the idea that every birth needs to play out like an ER episode.
 Moms, midwives and lactation consultants encouraging us to trust our bodies once again.
 But amidst these attempts there are people caught in the middle.

 Mamas whose hips really are too small